Governing Body Fellow, Senior Tutor, Deputy Praelector

 Philip Johnston brings a varied background to the role of Senior Tutor.
-He has studied Mathematics, Economics and Theology, has taught Old Testament Studies in Belfast, St Andrews and Oxford, and is now an Affiliated Lecturer in the Cambridge Faculty of Divinity.
+He has studied Mathematics, Economics and Theology, has taught Old Testament Studies in Belfast, St Andrews and Oxford, and now teaches in the Cambridge Faculty of Divinity.
 His doctoral research looked at death in the ancient Near East, and he has published material on this and other biblical topics.
 He has also lived and worked in Ireland, francophone Europe and East Asia, so is well placed to relate to the richly diverse student community at Hughes Hall.

 Co-editor, Marriage, Family and Relationships: Biblical, doctrinal and contemporary perspectives (London: Apollos, 2017)

 Co-editor, Interpreting Deuteronomy: Issues and Approaches (Nottingham: Apollos, 2012)

 Editor, IVP Introduction to the Bible (Nottingham: IVP, 2006)